How do you Plan a Project?

 As a minimum, it should contain a fully analysed schedule and a resource plan that is driven by the schedule.
 These elements are often referred to as the first principles of PM.
 Sadly, these first principles are too often overlooked.

 The output of this phase should summarise the results of all planning decisions, including risk mitigation and planning.
-Ideally, it should also be based upon estimates that do not rely upon single-point estimates of time and effort.
+Ideally, it should also be based on estimates that do not rely upon single-point estimates of time and effort.
 Such approaches typically produce plans that have a limited probability of being achieved.
 Something that we often refer to as the ‘happy plan’.

 Risk Management Plan